hytechclub/capstone/Sessions/Session02.md

 - decided on a project idea
 - created some designs for the product
-- created a Trello board
+- created a Trello board (or GitHub Issues board)
-- filled the Trello board To Do list/Backlog with prioritized cards (stretch goal)
+- filled the board To Do list/Backlog with prioritized cards (stretch goal)

 ## User Experience Lesson
 Start the session with the [User Experience Lesson](../UserExperienceLesson/README.md).
 Students will hopefully be able to apply some of these concepts in the design of their product.